wesclusa1980/DRGZ/README.md

 ## Why?
 *The term "finality of payment" refers to the moment at which funds, recently transferred from one account to another, officially become the legal property of the receiving party.*

-When people transact, they want to be confident that once their transactions go through, that the transactions cannot be arbitrarily changed or reversed.
+When people transact, they want to be confident that once their transactions go through, that the transactions cannot be altered or reversed.

 ## System Overview